open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 ## Further Reading

 - Please see the [reference documentation for all details](/enterprise-opa/reference/configuration/decision-logs).
-- The files used in the examples are also available in the Enterprise OPA [blueprints repo](https://github.com/StyraInc/enterprise-opa/tree/main/examples/decision-logs).
+- The files used in the examples are also available in the EOPA [blueprints repo](https://github.com/StyraInc/enterprise-opa/tree/main/examples/decision-logs).
 - Documentation about the used Splunk Endpoint can be found here: [HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/9.0.4/RESTREF/RESTinput#services.2Fcollector).